 If a member of the community wishes to make a complaint against an employee (faculty, staff or student employee) of a violation of the College's Sexual Harassment, Assault, Domestic Violence, Dating Violence and Stalking Policy, the procedures below will apply.
 If both the complainant and the respondent are student employees, the students will instead use the complaint process for students found in the Student Handbook.

 If you are not comfortable speaking with one of the individuals listed, you may report an incident to your own supervisor, to your department head or to the department head of any of the individuals listed above.
-All College employees (including faculty, resident advisors and staff, with the exception Health Services staff) who become aware of an incident of sexual harassment, sexual assault, domestic violence, dating violence or stalking are required to notify the assistant vice president for public safety and security who will initiate a campus investigation into the matter with the Director of HR.
-The AVP for public safety and security, or their designee will assist the complainant in making a complaint to the Yonkers Police if the complainant so desires.
+All College employees (including faculty, resident advisers, and staff, with the exception Health Services staff) who become aware of an incident of sexual harassment, sexual assault, domestic violence, dating violence or stalking are required to notify the Title IX Investigator, or other relevant administrator who will initiate a campus investigation into the matter.
+Under the guidance of these individuals, the Director of Campus Safety, or their designee will assist the complainant in making a complaint to the Yonkers Police if the complainant so desires.

-Upon receipt of the complaint or notification of a possible sexual assault, harassment, domestic violence, dating violence or stalking the Dir.
-HR will begin an investigation, with the assistance of the AVP for public safety if the situation warrants.
-If the respondent is a faculty member the Dir.
-HR and the dean of the college will conduct the investigation together.
+Upon receipt of the complaint or notification of a possible sexual assault, harassment, domestic violence, dating violence or stalking the AVP for HR will begin an investigation, with the assistance of the Title IX Investigator if the situation warrants.
+If the respondent is a faculty member the AVP for HR and the Provost of the College will conduct the investigation together.
 The investigation will include interviewing the complainant, the respondent and any witnesses.
-The complainant and the respondent may have an advisor of their choice present at the initial interviews.
-The Dir.
-HR (and the dean of the college if appropriate) may reach a conclusion based on this initial investigation.
-The Dir.
-HR (and the dean of the college if appropriate) will use a preponderance of the evidence standard to determine responsibility (i.e. it is more likely than not that the respondent was responsible for the prohibited behavior).
-The Dir.
-HR (and or the dean of the college in the case of a faculty member respondent) will report the resolution to both the complainant and respondent.
+The complainant and the respondent may have an adviser of their choice present at the initial interviews.
+The AVP HR (and the Provost) may reach a conclusion based on this initial investigation.
+The AVP HR (and the Provost, if appropriate) will use a preponderance of the evidence standard to determine responsibility (i.e. it is more likely than not that the respondent was responsible for the prohibited behavior).
+The AVP HR (and/or the Provost in the case of a faculty member respondent) will report the resolution to both the complainant and respondent.
 This report will include the conclusions of the investigation and, where appropriate, any actions taken or penalties imposed.
 The facts about individual cases and their disposition are confidential.
-This means that such information is shared by the college only on a bona fide need to know basis.
+This means that such information is shared by the College only on a bona fide need to know basis.
 The college reserves the right to correct misinformation that becomes public.
-If it is not possible for the Dir.
-HR (and the dean of the college if appropriate) to reach a conclusion, it will be necessary to conduct a more formal hearing.
-If a formal hearing is convened, the Dir.
-HR will establish a panel to investigate the complaint.
+If it is not possible for the AVP HR (and the Provost if appropriate) to reach a conclusion, it will be necessary to conduct a more formal hearing.
+If a formal hearing is convened, the AVP HR will establish a panel to investigate the complaint.
 The procedure for forming this panel shall be as follows:

-- Each year a pool of non-faculty employees shall be constituted on the recommendations of the dean of studies and student life and a pool of faculty members shall be constituted on the recommendations of the dean of the college.
+- Each year a pool of non-faculty employees shall be constituted on the recommendations of the Dean of Studies and Student Life and a pool of faculty members shall be constituted on the recommendations of the Provost.